berni23/SkyCrash/README.md

 ## Welcome to SKYCRASH !!!!

-Arcade 2d videogame with collisions, particle generator,sprites and loop game implemented using only javascript and no libraries!! :grin: :grin:
+Arcade 2d videogame with collisions,sprites,wave generator and much more.All implemented using only javascript and no libraries!! :grin: :grin: